Biodiversity

 “Creating a roost for cranes”

-Participating in the "Town, Forest and Water Exchange Event" (Tokuyama Complex)
+【Participation in the "Town, Forest, and Water Exchange Meeting" (Tokuyama Complex)】

 The "Town, Forest and Water Exchange Meeting" hosted by the Shunan Agriculture, Forestry and Fisheries Office aims to deepen understanding of the water source conservation and global warming prevention functions of forests, which are essential to the lives and business activities of the prefecture's residents, as well as to promote voluntary activities for forest development and appropriate management.The event involves the development of water source forests with the wide participation of water-using companies and others.